GitSquared/rinzler/README.md

 Rinzler targets browsers with [WebWorkers](https://caniuse.com/webworkers) and [Promises](https://caniuse.com/promises) support (check the [browserslistrc](https://github.com/GitSquared/rinzler/raw/master/.browserslistrc)).
 Most modern evergreen browsers, including Edge, should be compatible.

 ## Quick start
-You first need to define functions for setting up the environment (optional) and processing job payloads.
+You first need to define functions for setting up the environment of new Workers (optional) and processing job payloads.
-In the following example, we will set up a Rinzler-accelerated app that decodes `ArrayBuffer`s of utf8 text.
+In the following example, we will set up a Rinzler-accelerated app that decodes `ArrayBuffer`s of text.

 ```js
 function init() {